-KPMG LLP Singapore is the auditor of all Singapore-incorporated subsidiaries of the Group.
+Ernst & Young LLP Singapore is the auditor of all Singapore-incorporated subsidiaries (except for IFSAM VCC) of the Group.
 The only significant foreign-incorporated subsidiary, IFS Capital (Thailand) Public Company Limited, is audited by Deloitte Touche Tohmatsu Jaiyos Co., Ltd., Thailand.
 For this purpose, a subsidiary is considered significant as defined under the Singapore Exchange Limited Listing Manual if its net tangible assets represent 20% or more of the Group's consolidated net tangible assets, or if its pre-tax profits account for 20% or more of the Group's consolidated pre-tax profits.

-The Company complies with SGX Listing Manual Rule 716 as the Board of Directors and Audit Committee are satisfied that the appointment of different auditors for its listed significant Thailand-incorporated subsidiary would not compromise the standard and effectiveness of the Company's audit.
+The Company complies with SGX Listing Manual Rule 716 as the Board of Directors and Audit & Risk Committee are satisfied that the appointment of different auditors for its listed significant Thailand-incorporated subsidiary would not compromise the standard and effectiveness of the Company's audit.